-Dr. Frank Gallo is a retired police officer from the Cranston, RI, Police Department.
-His law enforcement experience includes uniformed patrol, detective work, and the special reaction team, which involved training in specialized tactics and weapons to resolve high-threat situations.
-“My police experience has been extremely valuable in my work at the Retreat,” says Dr. Gallo.
+Dr. Gallo is a retired police officer from the Cranston, RI, Police Department.
+His law enforcement experience included uniformed patrol, community policing, detective work, staff training, and work on the special reaction team that involved using specialized tactics and weapons to resolve high-threat situations.

-“We are excited at the Retreat to develop innovative behavioral treatments that work for uniformed service professionals and help get them back to living more vital and meaningful lives,” says Dr. Gallo.
+“We are excited at the Retreat to develop innovative treatments that simply work for uniformed service professionals and get them back to living rich, full, meaningful lives at work, home, and in other important areas of life,” says Dr. Gallo.